The Eight Habits of Spiritually Healthy People

 Is the passing of time causing you and me to despair or rejoice?
 God's ownership of everything is the reference point for all of us who serve the Lord.

 God's Word teaches us eight habits that can keep us spiritually healthy until death.
 Wouldn't it be great to be in robust spiritual health, looking forward to Heaven?
-The habits recorded in Psalm 116 are not just for those who have one foot in the grave, they are actually good habits for all of our lives.
+The habits recorded in Psalms 116 are not just for those who have one foot in the grave, they are actually good habits for all of our lives.

 Here are the simple habits that make our death precious in the sight of the Lord.
 These are the marks of a healthy spiritual life that takes the sting out of death.